Teacher Appreciation Week 2026: 10 Heartfelt Gift Ideas to Say Thanks

 Superhero-themed popcorn bar by Eaton Academy

-4. Spa or massage gift cards
+4. Spa or massage treatments

 A little well-deserved pampering may be just what they need to relieve stress, reduce tension, and enjoy their special week to the fullest.